Through My Eyes. Again - Cover

 “Thank you.”

-I hung about in the kitchen and then took the mug up to my room to check my suitcase, again.
+I hung about in the kitchen and then took the mug up to my room and checked my suitcase again.
 I transferred the money I had taken out of my Post Office account into my new wallet, putting it on my desk with my passport and the information about the trip.
-They would go in my duffel bag, along with a jumper and things I want with me all the time.
+It would go in my duffel bag, along with a jumper and a few other things I might want with me all the time.
 I had pondered what books to take and had settled on Thomas Mann’s Der Tod in Venedig and Shakespeare’s Sonnets, both of which were set texts.
-After a moment, I added my pure Maths textbook to leaven the mixture and slipped into it the picture of Herr Schmidt I had cut from the newspaper.
-I wanted to recognise him.
-After a moment’s thought, I also slipped in the copy of my essay I had laboriously copied out.
+After a moment, I added my pure Maths textbook to leaven the mixture and slipped the picture of Herr Schmidt I had cut from the newspaper into it.
+I wanted to make sure I recognised him if I saw him.
+After a moment’s thought, I slipped in the copy of my essay.

-Despite my worries, the emotion of the day had drained me.
-I slept so soundly my mother had to wake me when she checked on me at half-past seven.
-I hustled through my morning ablutions, packed my wash bag and did one final check on the suitcase before closing it up.
+Despite my worries over the trip’s potential consequences, the emotions of the last few days had drained me; my mother had to wake me when she checked on me at half-past seven.
+I hustled through my morning ablutions, packed my wash bag and did one last check on the suitcase before closing it up.

-I was treated to a lovely breakfast of scrambled eggs, bacon and toast, causing me to raise my eyebrows.
+My mother treated me to a lovely breakfast of scrambled eggs, bacon and toast, causing me to raise my eyebrows.

 “You need to start with a full stomach, Will.
-Today will be all over the place and heaven knows when you’ll eat – or tomorrow, travelling to Berlin.”
+Today’s going to be all over the place and heaven knows when you’ll eat – or tomorrow, travelling to Berlin.”

-As I waded through my breakfast, my mother sat opposite me, sipping her coffee and glancing at the paper.
+As I tucked away my breakfast, my mother sat opposite me, sipping her coffee and glancing at the paper.

 “Try to send us a postcard from West Berlin when you get there before you go into East Germany, Will.”

-“Allow me a mother’s concerns over her chick, Will.”
+“Allow me to have a mother’s concerns over her chicks, Will.”
+There was a self-deprecating smile on her lips.

-I sat and read the newspaper for a while before my mother said it was time to go.
-I took my bags out to the car and my mother drove us to the station.
-She insisted she pay for the return ticket to London and as we turned away from the ticket office, Lili walked into the station.
+When it was time to go, I took my bags out to the car and my mother drove to the station.
+She insisted on paying for the return ticket to London and, as we turned away from the ticket office, Lili walked into the station.

 Mustering my Polish, I took her hand.
 “Thank you for coming to see me off.
 Please take care of Col.”

-“Yes, he and Col are both doing well,” Lili explained.
+“Yes, he and Col are learning fast,” Lili explained.

 “Col’s not coming to see you off?”
 My mother asked.

-Before Lili could answer, I turned to my mother, “I asked him not to come.
-He told me he hates goodbyes.”
+Before Lili could answer, I turned to my mother.
+“I asked him not to come.
+He told me he’s not good at goodbyes.”

 He changed the flashbulb and the camera flashed again.
-As it did, a man in a trilby hat stared at us from across the station foyer.
+As it did, I saw a man in a trilby hat staring at us from across the station foyer.
+I expect he was wondering what made us special.

 “I’m sorry, but we must be going.
 My son has a train to catch.”
-My mother used her doctor voice and moved us towards the platform ticket machine.
+My mother used her doctor’s voice and moved us towards the platform ticket machine.

 The photographer doffed his hat.
 “Thank you for your time, Dr Johnstone.”